-Pega Robot Manager allows you to manage your RPA robots; start, stop, terminate and schedule them.
-You can configure it to suit the needs of your organization.
-You can also create and view reports on robot health, exceptions and usage data.
+Pega Robot Manager allows you to manage your RPA robots by starting, stopping, scheduling, and terminating them.
+You can configure Pega Robot Manager to fully meet the needs of your organization.
+You can also create and view reports on robot health, exceptions, and usage data.

 - Storing robotic automation packages in Pega Robot Manager

 Make your robotic solution fully compatible with your data storage policy by configuring Pega Robot Manager to use a repository for package binary files.